Arvato-Systems/Serverless-HandsOn1/README.md

 demo-fr-backend    demo.6de59834c15749e6a0fa.westeurope.aksapp.io   13.93.78.133   80        1m
 demo-fr-frontend   demo.6de59834c15749e6a0fa.westeurope.aksapp.io   13.93.78.133   80        1m
 ```
-This will expose our frontend and backend endpoint externaly.
+This will expose our frontend and backend endpoint externally.

 !!!
 Before going on check if the DNS record has been made: